cucumber/docs/content/cucumber/mocking-and-stubbing-with-cucumber.md

 # Mockito
 [Mockito](http://mockito.org) is a framework for the creation of [test doubles](http://www.martinfowler.com/bliki/TestDouble.html) in automated unit tests for the purpose of TDD or BDD.
-For more information on using Mockito with Cucumber-jvm, see this blog on [cucumber-jvm-mocking](https://zsoltfabok.com/blog/2012/03/cucumber-jvm-mocking/).

 # MockServer
 You can use [MockServer](http://www.mock-server.com/) for mocking any system you integrate with via HTTP or HTTPS (i.e. services, web sites, etc).